TarunKum/allauth_example/README.md

 The available configuration settings indicate that it is fairly common to override the default forms.
 You can list ACCOUNT_FORMS and SOCIALACCOUNT_FORMS by form name.
 There is also an explicit option for overriding the signup form: ACCOUNT_SIGNUP_FORM_CLASS.

-But when I set that to the name of my signup form, I get the following error:
+Since I want all of the behavior of the default local form PLUS 2 fields, it looked to me like I needed to inherit from the SignupForm class and just add my fields.
+But when I tried to do that, I got the following error:

 ```
 ImproperlyConfigured at /